valory-xyz/dev-template/CONTRIBUTING.md

     """
 ```
 - To run documentation server use `mkdocs serve`.
-- After editing documentation use `./scripts/spell-check.sh` to ensure spelling is correct.
+- After editing documentation use `tomte check-spelling` to ensure spelling is correct.

 ### Some more suggestions to help you write better code.